siddrameshwar/Java-blog/README.md

 ●	public void myDraw(Shape shape) { shape.draw() }; We can pass any Shape objects or any of its children objects.

+Spring

+What does Spring framework provides?
+Application context and dependency injection
+Data access(JDBC was pain)
+Spring MVC
+Dependency injection -> A way in which you decouple the conventional dependency relations between objects.
+Spring can integrate with hibernate and struts.
+Spring boot is a layer on top of Spring framework.
+It reduces configuration part for developers.
+If we are using just spring, we would have to deploy the war file on to a separate server(tomcat) to run the application.
+But it spring boot we would have jar file instead of war file and it will have embedded server in it.
+You can run this on any JVM.
+Spring will provide -> spring-boot-starter-web or spring-boot-starter-jdbc.
+Spring boot will do the configuration for you.
+If we want to change configuration we will have to change application.properties
+Dependency injection container
+@Component class HitachiHD implements HardDrive{...}
+class Laptop { @Autowired HardDrive obj1;}
+Dependency injection will help in loose coupling and aides in unit testing.

+Spring

+●	What does Spring framework provides?
+○	Application context and dependency injection
+○	Data access(JDBC was pain)
+○	Spring MVC
+●	Dependency injection -> A way in which you decouple the conventional dependency relations between objects.
+●	Spring can integrate with hibernate and struts.
+●	Spring boot is a layer on top of Spring framework.
+It reduces configuration part for developers.
+●	If we are using just spring, we would have to deploy the war file on to a separate server(tomcat) to run the application.
+But it spring boot we would have jar file instead of war file and it will have embedded server in it.
+You can run this on any JVM.
+●	Spring will provide -> spring-boot-starter-web or spring-boot-starter-jdbc.
+Spring boot will do the configuration for you.
+If we want to change configuration we will have to change application.properties
+●	Dependency injection container
+●	@Component class HitachiHD implements HardDrive{...}
+●	class Laptop { @Autowired HardDrive obj1;}
+●	Dependency injection will help in loose coupling and aides in unit testing.

 <!--
 ### Markdown